dan-r/HomeAssistant-Ohme/README.md

 This is an unofficial integration.
 I have no affiliation with Ohme besides owning one of their EV chargers.

-This has only be tested with an Ohme Home Pro and does not currently support social login or accounts with multiple chargers.
+This integration does not currently support social login or accounts with multiple chargers.
+It has been tested with the following hardware:
+* Ohme Home Pro [UK]
+* Ohme Home/Go [UK]

+If you find any bugs or would like to request a feature, please open an issue.

 ## Entities
 This integration exposes the following entities: